 Structure, design and facilities of Green Square Library and Plaza

-The building project consists of a 3,000m2 library and a 4,200m2 plaza.
-The library will be built underground on one level.
-The plaza built above the library will be connected by the sunken library garden.
+The building project consists of a 3,000m² library and a 4,200m² plaza.
+The library is built underground on one level.
+The plaza built above the library is connected by the sunken library garden.

 The elevated structures of the civic building project include a triangular building and a six-storey multipurpose tower building on two sides of the underground garden.

-Apart from the library, the enclosed building will house an amphitheatre, children's space, parents' restroom, staff room, cafe, multi-function spaces and kitchenette.
+Apart from the library, the enclosed building houses an amphitheatre, children’s space, parents’ restroom, staff room, cafe, multi-function spaces and kitchenette.

-The outdoor area surrounding the enclosed buildings will feature a range of facilities including outdoor reading area, rain garden, water play area, sun lounge, cafe and restaurant, grass tramway, bicycle parking, shared shelves, moveable bleachers and light poles.
+The outdoor area surrounding the enclosed buildings features a range of facilities including outdoor reading area, rain garden, water play area, sun lounge, cafe and restaurant, grass tramway, bicycle parking, shared shelves, moveable bleachers and light poles.

-The integrated library and plaza project, which is being touted as an 'urban living room', is expected to respectively witness 1,000 and 1,500 visitors a day on its completion.
+The integrated library and plaza project, which is an ‘urban living room’, has the capacity to accommodate 1,000 and 1,500 visitors daily.

 Sustainable features of the Green Square Library and Plaza

-The building will use a triple-glazed solar heat gain coefficient (SHGC) system for optimum daylight access and solar glare control.
-A chilled beam cooling system will be used to allow fresh cool air into the building.
+The building uses a triple-glazed solar heat gain coefficient (SHGC) system for optimum daylight access and solar glare control.
+A chilled beam cooling system is used to allow fresh cool air into the building.

-A heat rejection plant will be located on the top of the tower building as a back-up cooling system.
-In addition, fan coil units will be fitted on the ceiling cavity of each floor to provide comfort in the absence of external condition for natural ventilation.
+A heat rejection plant is located on the top of the tower building as a back-up cooling system.
+In addition, fan coil units are fitted on the ceiling cavity of each floor to provide comfort in the absence of external condition for natural ventilation.

-The building will use automatic vents for purging out warm air from the building.
+The building uses automatic vents for purging out warm air from the building.
 The windows of the building are designed to disable air-conditioning when they are open.

-Heat exchangers will be installed at the underground level that will provide heating for the building utilising district hot water.
+Heat exchangers are installed at the underground level that provides heating for the building, utilising district hot water.

-The subterranean walls of the building will be protected from moisture penetration.
-The building will use low volatile organic compound (VOC) finishes, and low energy lighting, taps and showers in its interior.
+The subterranean walls of the building are protected from moisture penetration.
+The building uses low volatile organic compound (VOC) finishes and low-energy lighting, taps and showers in its interior.

 The facility is also designed for automated waste collection and processing thanks to the underground pipes connected to the Green Square Infrastructure centre.